inercia/terraform-provider-kubeadm/README.md

   provisioner "kubeadm" {
     config = "${data.kubeadm.main.config}"

-    # this will make this minion _join_ the cluster started by the "master"
+    # this will make this minion "join" the cluster started by the "master"
     join = "${libvirt_domain.master.network_interface.0.addresses.0}"
-    # this will try to install "kubeadm" in this machine
     install {
+      # this will try to install "kubeadm" automatically in this machine
       auto = true
     }
   }